-Seagrasses in the Abbot Point region were in good condition in 2020, recovering from a poor state in 2017 following Tropical Cyclone Debbie.
-The improvement is likely due to favourable growing conditions for seagrass over the twelve months prior to the survey.
+Seagrasses in the Abbot Point region were in good condition in 2021 for the second consecutive year, recovering from a poor state in 2017 following Tropical Cyclone Debbie.
+The improvement is likely due to ongoing favourable growing conditions for seagrass over the twelve months prior to the survey.